- refers to accidental death and dismemberment insurance coverage.

 - Employee Assistance Program:

-- services though Reliant Behavioral Health (RBH) include counseling, crisis response, and work-life balance services, all with a focus on wellness.
-This program is paid for by PCC for eligible employees.
+- services provided through Reliant Behavioral Health (RBH), including counseling, crisis response, and work-life balance services, all with a focus on wellness.

 - Explanation of Coverage is a description of the medical, dental and/or vision services, written by the insurance carrier.